PulseWaves/Specification/specification.rst

     "Pulse Records"
     "Appended Variable Length Records (AVLRs)"

-The waveform samples of the pulses that are reported in the Pulse Records are stored in a separate WaVeS file that must be in the same directory and have the same base name as the *.pls file, but have the ending *.wvs.
+The waveform samples of the pulses that are reported in the Pulse Records are stored in a separate Waves file that must be in the same directory and have the same base name as the *.pls file, but have the ending *.wvs.

-.. csv-table:: The PuLSe Header
+.. csv-table:: The Pulse Header
     :header: "Item", "Format", "Size"
     :widths: 70, 10, 10